jrdelmar/cbis/Installation.md

 ### Step 1: Load and Index the image directories from the console.
 - The images for prediction should reside in `APPLICATION_PATH/cbis/dataset`
 - This allows the application to load and identify the top-20 predictions for each and every image in the directory.
 The filename and path will be displayed.
+- For evaluation, the sample image dataset are in <a target="_blank" href="https://github.com/jrdelmar/cbis-dataset">github</a>.
+    Clone `git clone https://github.com/jrdelmar/cbis-dataset.git` or download from github repository.
+- Save the dataset folders in `APPLICATION_PATH/cbis/dataset` folder.
-- Run the prediction from the console
+- Run the prediction from the console `cd APPLICATION_PATH/cbis/`
 ```python prediction.py --image dataset/FOLDER -v ```
 - After the prediction completes (depending on the number of files,it might take a while), the file will be saved in the output directory `APPLICATION_PATH/cbis/output`.